centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 Position Status [OK]
 ```

-## Integrating pollers
+## Integrating Pollers

-You can now [add your pollers](./integrating-pollers.md) and start monitoring!
+You can now [add your Pollers](./integrating-pollers.md) and start monitoring!